census-instrumentation/opencensus-specs/tags/TagMap.md

 ### TagTTL

 `TagTTL` is an integer that represents number of hops a tag can propagate.
-Anytime a tag is propagated over a carrier like http, grpc, etc it is considered to have traveled one hop.
+Anytime a sender serializes a tag , sends it over the wire and receiver unserializes the tag then the tag is considered to have travelled one hop.
+There could be one or more proxy(ies) between sender and receiver.
+Proxies are treated as transparent entity and they do not create additional hops.

+Upon receiving tag from remote entity a tag extractor

-- A receiver MUST decrement the value of `TagTTL` by one if it is greater than zero.
+- MUST decrement the value of `TagTTL` by one if it is greater than zero.
-- A receiver MUST discard the `Tag` if the `TagTTL` value is zero.
+- MUST discard the `Tag` if the `TagTTL` value is zero.
-- A receiver MUST not change the value of `TagTLL` if it is -1.
+- MUST not change the value of `TagTLL` if it is -1.

+Upon sending tag to remote entity a tag extractor
-- A sender MUST propagates a tag if its `TagTTL` value is not zero.
+- MUST send `TagTTL` ONLY if its value is greater than 0.

+Absence of TagTTL on the wire is treated as having TagTTL of -1.
+This is for backward compatibility.

 For now, valid values of `TagTTL` are
 - **NO_PROPAGATION(0)**: Tag with `TagTTL` value of zero is considered to have local scope and is used within the process it created.